 In 2012 Memphis and Shelby County was designated by the Annie E. Casey Foundation as a Juvenile Detention Alternatives Initiative (JDAI) Site and over the last 6-years Juvenile Court led the efforts to create the organizational structure and develop and improve upon a viable work plan designed specifically to reduce the number of children who needed to be housed in our Detention Center.
 Subcommittees were created for specific tasks in the areas of data collection and analysis focused on the reduction of Disproportionate Minority Contact (DMC) now more commonly referred to as Racial & Ethnic Disparities (RED).
-We have reviewed and validated the Detention Assessment Tool (DAT), which, when appropriately used by Law Enforcement, can determine whether a child should be transported to the Detention Center.
+We consistently review and validate the Detention Assessment Tool (DAT), which, when appropriately used by Law Enforcement, can determine whether a child should be transported to the Detention Center.

 In 2014, our JDAI representatives visited Santa Cruz, CA to learn more about the operation of an Evening Reporting Center (ERC).
-The visit paved the way for a partnership with the non-forprofit Juvenile Interventions with Faith-based Follow-ups (JIFF) which launched the successful pilot program the Juvenile Court utilizes thanks to funding by the Shelby County Board of Commissioners, as both an alternative to detention and as a requirement for youth on supervised probation.

-Today, thanks to conversations with a working group assembled by Shelby County Schools, we look forward to increasing the availability of space in our ERC's by housing future centers in Alternative Schools.
+The visit paved the way for a partnership with the non-for-profit Juvenile Interventions with Faith-based Follow-ups (JIFF) which launched the successful pilot program the Juvenile Court utilizes thanks to funding by the Shelby County Board of Commissioners, as both an alternative to detention and as a requirement for youth on supervised probation.
+Today, thanks to conversations with a working group assembled by Shelby County Schools, we have a second ERC called The Pursuit Center now housed at the George Washington Carver High School which opened September 23, 2019.
+During sessions lasting 20-days, teens between the ages of 14 and 17, who are recommended to the center by Juvenile Court, will attend in the evenings following school for guidance and instruction to help shape them into productive citizens.